Bathroom Cabinet Style

 The bathroom cabinet style you choose for your bathroom remodel is a matter of preference.
 There are three bathroom cabinet styles.
 These are Full European Overlay, Partial Overlay (aka Face Frame or American Style) and Recessed.

 All three bathroom cabinet styles can use decorative outside hinges or concealed inside hinges.
+They can also be in lots of cabinet colors and finishes.
+All of these bathroom cabinet styles can have a vanity pull out.

 The most popular door and drawer design for bathroom cabinets is the Shaker style.
 This five-piece flat-panel style has a frame made from four pieces and a single flat center panel for the fifth piece.
 Shaker gets its name from the distinctive Shaker furniture style, which uses simple, clean lines and emphasizes utility.